 Of the 50 million who viewed that viral edit of a father-daughter tandem snowboarding Mammoth Mountain, quite a few have made comments like this one:

-“Idiot your gonna snap her neck,” by YouTube commenter Nick Tish.
+“Idiot your gonna snap her neck,” [sic] by YouTube commenter Nick Tish.

 Or this: “No matter how much of an expert you think you are, or how many years you been doing something…Sooner or later something tragic will happen,” by commenter idesofmars.

 Those remarks might be warranted if, as some other viewers have figured out, the gnarliest tricks weren’t done with a doll wearing the little girl’s snowsuit.
 But all the attention — and ire — the video has stoked were the design of former pro and legendary big mountain snowboarder Steve Klassen, the creator of the clip that he says is the most viewed snowboarding video in history.
 Like ever.
-With 50 million aggregate hits among all the channels where it’s been shared.
+With 50 million aggregate hits among all the channels where it’s been shared, he just might be right.

 Yes, that’s Klassen and his daughter Kinsley ripping together — in most of the cuts, anyway.
 Klassen and Kinsley are capable of throwing down some rad, and very creative, tandem bangers.
 The heaviest tricks, however, six to be exact including the frontside 50-50 on the wall-mounted rail, were done by a friend holding a doll made to look like Kinsley.